freddyblockchain/Elemental-Brawl-Online/README.md

 abilities by doing so.
 The game is loosely based on the Warcraft 3 mod "Warlock".

+# Status
+Elemental Brawl Online is currently not playable, as the project is done, and I don't want to pay the server costs of having it running

 ## Run Instructions

 There are two ways to run the game: